WittJeffS/Getting-CleaningData/CodeBook.md

 #Introduction
-The script CleaningDataProject.R is associated with the class project in the Coursera Data Science - Getting and Cleaning Data.
+The script run_analysis.R is associated with the class project in the Coursera Data Science - Getting and Cleaning Data.
 The script downloads and unzips data from a website into a new folder.
 At this point transformation of the data begine via the following steps:

 1) Merges the training and the test sets to create one data set, using the rbind() function.